Assignment 3: String Formatting

 Printf module

-The functions in the printf module construct formatted strings to be written to a terminal or a file.
+The functions in the printf module construct formatted strings to be used as output.

 The three public functions you are to implement in printf.c are: